Gladstone Park: Who Lives Here and Where is It?

 Zip Code Tabulation Area Map of Gladstone Park (dark gray) consisting of sections of the 60630 and 60646 postal codes as used by the U.S. Census Bureau for tabulating demographic data.
 This places the community correctly in the northern section of Jefferson Park, one of Chicago’s 77 (supposedly) officially-recognized neighborhoods, which surrounds it in yellow.
 But most Gladstonians consider this quarter square mile section with only about 650 residential buildings and 1700 people only the heart of their community.
 When two other main areas — the large yellow triangle to the north with the “Jefferson Park” label on it and the light-grayed “Norwood Park East” — are included in definitions of Gladstone Park, the community is four times larger.
 Note that this section of Norwood Park East, part of the original but obsolete Park District of Jefferson Park, is claimed by both the greater Jefferson Park neighborhood (and specifically Gladstone Park) as well as by the greater Norwood Park neighborhood.
 From OpenStreetMap contributors as posted on statisticalatlas.com

-The City of Chicago, acknowledging the strength of its neighborhoods in the 1970s, decided to clear up the confusion residents had about where they lived.
-Going back to an old standard, it used the blocked-off community divisions had been drawn out by University of Chicago research sociologists in the late 1920s for the purposes of keeping track of what was going on in them, according to their Chicago Studies division.
-Because the city had long found these 77 areas useful for statistical and urban planning purposes, it set the City Planning Department to task verifying the what and where of each of them.
-Interviewers were sent out into the field to ask 10 random people, “What is the name of this neighborhood?” and “What are the boundaries?” according to the City of Chicago website.
-That confirmed the boundaries of what had grown up and resulted in the City’s first neighborhood map in 1978.
-Eventually (in 1993), the Chicago City Council approved this map even if it wasn’t exactly “official.”
+But almost no one living in Gladstone Park accepts the U.S. Census Bureau’s boundaries as sociological entities.
+Chicago itself doesn’t find them useful for statistical and governmental purposes.
+Acknowledging the strength of its neighborhoods and their sub-communities (as well as their ambiguities), the city government decided some 50 years ago to try to clear up the confusion residents had about where they lived.
+Going back to an old standard, it adopted the 77 sections that had been blocked off in the late 1920s by University of Chicago research sociologists in its Chicago Studies division for the purposes of keeping track of what was going on throughout the city.
+Because the city had long found these 77 areas useful for urban planning purposes, it set its Planning Department to task in the 1970s to verify the what and where of each of them…and the tinier sub-communities within them.
+A now defunct webpage mounted by the City of Chicago detailed how interviewers were sent out into the field to ask 10 random people in various areas, “What is the name of this neighborhood?” and “What are the boundaries?” to get a handle on the communities with which people identified.
+The information they collected confirmed how different areas of the city had organically shifted and grown over the last one hundred years.
+In 1978 it resulted in Chicago drawing its first modern neighborhood map.

 new 45th ward map